TungstenTransformation/KTScripts/Dynamically Change Database or Dictionary.md

 4. After the Database Locator has finished running the locator is pointed back to the original database and the temporary database file is deleted.

+**MAKE SURE THAT YOUR DOCUMENTS ARE CLASSIFIED (hotkey F5) BEFORE TESTING!!** *pXDoc.ExtractionClass* is needed to find the Database Locator Definition.
 ```vb
 ```